Bonifatius94/nwins/README.md

 # Connect N

 ## About
-This project contains a reinforcement learning approach for playing an adaptation of the very popular game *Connect Four*, called *Connect N* consisting of basically 3 components: game logic, game UI and AI training.
+This project contains a reinforcement learning approach for playing an adaptation of the very popular game *Connect Four* consisting of basically 3 components: game logic, game UI and AI training.

 The project was developed by: